dmytro/dmytro.github.com/_posts/2012-12-12-monitoring-patterns-I.md

 - Since only HTTP protocol involved for both retrieving data and registering results, script that runs the checks, can be in any location &mdash; on Couchbase server, or on Nagios server or any other host on the network.
 - List of couchbase servers can be retrieved from Nagios configuration itself, if corresponding host-group is configured (for example `'hostgroup couchbase'`).
 Configuration becomes completely data driven and requires no additional changes when adding/removing Couchbase servers to the pool.
-- JSON object containing multiple metrics can be read as with single HTTP GET request to Couchbase server, status for multiple checks cne be updated similarly with single HTTP PUT to Nagira API, which produces multiple writes to Nagios command file.
+- JSON object containing multiple metrics can be read as with single HTTP GET request to Couchbase server, status for multiple checks can be updated similarly with single HTTP PUT to Nagira API, which produces multiple writes to Nagios command file.
 This reduces load on Nagios server, which is not dealing with scheduling and executing checks.

 Executing Checks
 ----------------------